KianBahasadri/bahasadri.com/app/tools/sms-commander/PLAN.md

     -   List view with timestamps
     -   Filter by sent/received
     -   Clear visual distinction between sent/received
+-   **Threaded Chat UI**: Sidebar that lists counterparts (phone numbers or saved contacts) with last-message previews and timestamps so the interface feels like a proper messaging client.
+-   **Contact Aliases**: Lightweight profile layer that lets you assign a name to each counterpart so the chat UI isn't just raw phone numbers.

 #### Phase 2: Enhanced Features (Future)